reframejs/reframe/docs/overview.template.md

 ~~~

 A *page config* is a plain JavaScript object that configures a page by assigning it
- - a React component (or a Vue.js component),
+ - a React component (or a Vue component),
  - a route, and
  - further optional page configurations.